Corporate finance: Investment banking

-As discussed, corporate finance comprises the activities, analytical methods, and techniques that deal with the company's long-term investments, finances and capital.
+As outlined, corporate finance comprises the activities, analytical methods, and techniques that deal with the company's long-term investments, finances and capital.

 Re the latter, when capital must be raised for the corporation or shareholders, the "corporate finance team" will engage its investment bank.

-The bank will then facilitate the required share listing (IPO or SEO) or bond issuance, as appropriate given the above anaysis.
+The bank will then facilitate the required share listing (IPO or SEO) or bond issuance, as appropriate given the above analysis.